Skip to main content

 New to running queries in Honeycomb?
 Check out the introduction to building queries!

-View the graph below, which shows VISUALIZE HEATMAP(duration_ms), or the statistical distribution of duration_ms, over the selected time period:
+Heatmaps show the statistical distribution of the values in a dataset field over time.
+The example graph below shows SELECT HEATMAP(duration_ms), or the statistical distribution of duration_ms, over the selected time period:

 Example heatmap visualization

 Each of the vertical columns in that graph is a histogram for that time bucket.
 The color indicates the number of events that fall into that time and value with pale teal at the low end and dark blue at the high end.
+A heatmap shows a histogram as its summary row.
+The histogram shows the distribution of the values across all the data.

 Create a Heatmap